boozallen/jenkins-templating-engine/docs/pages/Pipeline_Templating/what_is_a_pipeline_template.rst

     build()
     deploy_to dev

-This template could be reused by multiple teams using different tools by creating :ref:`libraries<Library Development>` which implement the pipeline steps ``unit_test``, ``static_code_analysis``, ``build``, and ``deploy_to``.
+This template could be reused by multiple teams using different tools by creating :ref:`libraries<Getting Started>` which implement the pipeline steps ``unit_test``, ``static_code_analysis``, ``build``, and ``deploy_to``.
 Once these libraries are created, a configuration file is created to specify which libraries to load.